DrChristophFH/world-forge/wiki/geography/eides/Arch-God-Kingdom.md

 # Arch-God Kingdom

-The Arch-God Kingdom, also known as the Arch-God Kingdom of Men, is a powerful and ancient realm in the world of Eides.
+The Arch-God Kingdom, also known as the Arch-God Kingdom of Man, is a powerful and ancient realm in the world of Eides.
 It is a union of ten kingdoms under the rule of the Arch-God King, with a rich history spanning over two millennia.

 ## History

 ### Origins and Early History

 The roots of the Arch-God Kingdom can be traced back to 1378 BB with the founding of the Kingdom of Dreoniell.
 This marked the beginning of a new era in the history of mankind in Eides.
-However, the true birth of the Arch-God Kingdom came centuries later in 799 BB, with the coronation of the first Arch-God King and the official founding of the Arch-God Kingdom of Men.
+However, the true birth of the Arch-God Kingdom came centuries later in 799 BB, with the coronation of the first Arch-God King, Arch-God King Urian var Termenor, and the official founding of the Arch-God Kingdom of Man.

 ### Expansion and Fortification